 Of all the documents in a customs clearance, the customs value declaration (manifestación de valor) is the one most importers underestimate — and the one that costs the most when something goes wrong.
 It isn’t a routine form: it’s the formal declaration, under the importer’s responsibility, of how much your goods are worth for customs purposes and how you arrived at that figure.
-And as of August 1, 2026 it stops being a paper you keep on file: electronic transmission through VUCEM becomes mandatory.
+Electronic transmission through VUCEM becomes mandatory on October 1, 2026.
 Here’s everything an importer should understand — and do now — before their next shipment.

 What the customs value declaration is